JujuAdams/Vinyl/docs/5.0/Introduction.md

 &nbsp;

+## Importing Vinyl

+!> Vinyl is intended for use with Git, or an equivalent source control system.

+You can find the latest version of Vinyl [here](https://github.com/JujuAdams/Vinyl/releases).
+Make sure that you're using a version of GameMaker that Vinyl supports, and then download the `.yymps` from that page and import into GameMaker.
+You'll see a folder called `Vinyl` appear in your asset browser, and a file called `vinyl.dat` will also be created in your Included Files.

+If you look inside the Vinyl folder you'll see a lot of subfolders.
+These subfolders contain functions that comprise the API - the interface that you'll need to execute Vinyl code in your game.
+The `(Internals)` folder holds code that Vinyl requires to operate and has to be there but otherwise you can forget it exists.
+You'll also see two scripts and a Note asset (`__VinylConfigMacros` `__VinylConfigDebug` `__VinylConfig`).
+You'll be using these to customise Vinyl for your use case.

+?> When you import `__VinylConfig` it'll contain some example data.
+If you run your game straight away you'll likely see warnings or outright errors.
+If you want to postpone getting Vinyl ready for use, delete the entire contents of `__VinylConfig` and that'll avoid errors on boot.

+&nbsp;

 ## Configuration

 Vinyl splits configuration into three sources, two being a couple of scripts that hold macros (which is fairly typical) and the other being a configuration file held in a Note asset that gets dynamically attached to your game at compile time (which is fairly atypical).